webda2l/symfony-docs/routing.rst

     $ php bin/console debug:router --method=GET
     $ php bin/console debug:router --method=ANY

-    # pass the option more than once to display the routes that match all the given methods
-    $ php bin/console debug:router --method=GET --method=PATCH

 .. versionadded:: 7.3

     The ``--method`` option was introduced in Symfony 7.3.